lrathi/StudentManagementSystem-Laravel/readme.md

-A laravel application based on Student Management System
+A laravel CRUD application based on Student Management System